pwdd/pwdd.github.io/_posts/2016-08-08-the-s-from-solid.md

 It is doing more than one thing and violating the [Single Responsibility Principle (SRP)](https://en.wikipedia.org/wiki/Single_responsibility_principle) &mdash; the *S* from [*SOLID*](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)).

 The SRP states that a function, a class or a module must have only one reason to change &mdash; which means it should have just one responsibility.
-In a [great article](https://8thlight.com/blog/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html)) about it, Robert Martin (who coined the name of the principle) compares it to a business logic: in a company, the COO, CTO and CFO are all in the same hierarchic level, responding to the CEO; and we don't want to get the COO fired because of a change requested by the CTO.
-Both COO and CTO should be responsible only for the things related to their department.
+In a [great article](https://8thlight.com/blog/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html) about it, Robert C. Martin compares it to responsibilities of people in a company: the COO, CTO and CFO are all in the same hierarchic level and they respond to the CEO; and we don't want to get the COO fired because of a change requested by the CTO.
+Both COO and CTO should be only responsible for the things related to their area.

-In that example, `move` is doing too much.
-It
+## How can a function do too much?

+In the `move` example, the function:

 1. checks if `position` is valid,
 2. associates `marker` in the `board`, and
-3. returns `false` for some mysterious reason, making it difficult to get the *purpose* of the function.
+3. returns `false` otherwise.

-Guessing what will be the reason that will make an application change is not a job for developers.
+Guessing is not a job for developers.
+It is impossible to know what will be the reason that will make that function to change.
 It could be because `is-valid?` will take the `board` as an argument; or that `board` will become a `record` and `assoc` will not work anymore; or that `false` will be `true`.

-This guesses can go on forever.
-So, instead of trying to make guesses, we would ideally organize things in a way that makes changes easier.
+These guesses can go on forever.
+So, instead of trying to predict the future, we would ideally organize things in a way that makes changes easier when they happen.
 That is when the design principles come in: they are guidelines that help us be ready for changes.

 ## How much is one?